linuxserver/docker-plex/README.md

 * `--net=host` - Shares host networking with container, **required**.
 * `-v /config` - Plex library location. *This can grow very large, 50gb+ is likely for a large collection.*
 * `-v /data/xyz` - Media goes here.
 Add as many as needed e.g. `/data/movies`, `/data/tv`, etc.
-* `-e PLEXPASS=1` - Set to 1 if you have a Plex Pass, if not don't specify it.
-* `-e VERSION` - Set this to a full version number if you want to use a spesific version e.g. "0.9.12.4.1192-9a47d21"
+* `-e VERSION` - Set this to a full version number if you want to use a spesific version e.g. `0.9.12.4.1192-9a47d21`, or set it to `plexpass` or `latest`
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation